nergalex/f5-xc-ce-kvm-aws/readme.rst

     >>> log vpm

-- Wait 15mn, you should have this status
+- Wait 15mn, you should have the status ``UP`` for Control Plane and Data Plane

 .. image:: ./_pictures/Site_upgraded.png
    :align: center
    :width: 700
    :alt: OK

-- Troubleshooting tips: restart VM
+- Troubleshooting tips: restart the VM if the status is ``DOWN``, then check vpm logs

 .. code-block:: bash